stra0375/ctf-writeups/picoCTF/README.md

 # picoCTF Writeups

 This section contains writeups from picoCTF challenges.
-The goal of this repository is to demonstrate my approach to solving CTF challenges and to track my progress in developing practical cybersecurity skills.
+The goal of this repository is to demonstrate my approach to solving CTF challenges and to track my progress in developing practical cybersecurity skills across various disciplines.

 ## Focus Areas
 - Web exploitation